Teaching English in Shanghai, China

 Getting a Visa

 Most soon-to-be teachers arrive on a 90-day tourist visa.
 Once they are in Shanghai the school helps them to obtain a 6-month or 1-year visa.
 Wait for a month or two and see if you like the school before you let them get you one.
-Another option is to take a trip to Hong Kong, especially if you are a freelancer.
-The visas are available in travel agencies.
-For further visa information go to www.china-embassy.org/eng.
-This site has a good explanation of the different visas and what you need to apply.
+For further visa information go to www.china-embassy.org.
+This Chinese embassy site has a good explanation of the different visas and what you will need in order to apply.